 METRO’s transit network provides a critical link to pedestrian and bicycle enhancements in neighborhoods throughout Houston.
 New light rail lines, including the East End Green Line, improve access and connect people to jobs, schools, and recreation.
 Metro has released its Transit Oriented Development Study that provides data for all four light rail corridors.

 More on Livable Centers:

-Livable Centers 2: The Houston-Galveston Area Council, in partnership with the Fifth Ward Community Redevelopment Corporation, Buffalo Bayou Partnership and the Greater East End Management District, conducted a Livable Centers study of Houston’s historic Fifth Ward and Second Ward in 2014 and 2015.
+Livable Centers 2: The Houston-Galveston Area Council, in partnership with the Fifth Ward Community Redevelopment Corporation, Buffalo Bayou Partnership and the East End District, conducted a Livable Centers study of Houston’s historic Fifth Ward and Second Ward in 2014 and 2015.
 The purpose was to identify walkable, mixed-use places that provide multi-modal transportation, improve environmental quality and promote economic development in ways that will connect these two important neighborhoods.
 The study area, which is roughly bounded by Lockwood in the East, Lyons in the North, Waco/Hirsch/York in the West and Center St in the south, contains much of the eastern portions of the Fifth and Second Wards.
 The study engaged area residents and workers, government agencies, businesses and institutions to develop recommendations for improvements to the area, including transportation, economic development, housing choices and affordability, sustainability, open space and place-making recommendations.

 Livable Centers 1-Phases 1 & 2:

 Following are documents, study presentations, and maps that track the progress of the Livable Centers initiative since 2007.
 The original Livable Centers Phase 1 Plan and the East End Corridor Vision are the basis for all of the current work and future plans.
 As community support grew and important partnerships were developed, a Development Potential report was created, followed by a Master Plan.